jrobert2121/UFOs/README.md

  - Software: HTML/CSS, JavaScript, Visual Studio Code 1.62.3, Bootstrap 4.0.0

 ## Results
+The user is able to type in the suggested placeholders within the filter input box.
+It is imperative with the current design that the input criteria match exactly with the data in the JavaScript file.

+### Search Examples
 To perform a search by date, enter the desired date in required format, m/d/yyyy, and hit tab.
 ![date_filter](static/images/date_filter.png)